smart-classic/smart_docs/container/examples.md

 ---
-layout: default
+layout: container
-title: SMART Developers Documentation
+title: SMART - Other SMART Containers
 ---

-#Other SMART Containers
+## Other SMART Containers

 Besides the SMART reference implementation, there is a growing list of SMART containers.
 The following is a list of containers that are publicly available or open source.

 * [i2b2 SMART](http://community.i2b2.org/wiki/display/smart/)
 * [Indivo](http://indivohealth.org/)